 You need to install the CUDA development kit only if you plan to build Blender with CUDA support.
 Please note that building with CUDA slows down the Blender build a lot.
 I warned you.
 Here is how you install it.

-Quickinfo: You get the CUDA Toolkit from NVIDIA CUDA Download page
+Quickinfo: You get the CUDA-8 Toolkit from NVIDIA CUDA Download archive Here you also find a patch for cuda-8

 Detailed Installation instructions…